NextGangFleezy/RapidCV/replit.md

 ## Overview

 RapidCV is a modern, full-stack resume builder application that enables users to create professional resumes with AI-powered features.
 The application provides an intuitive interface for building resumes, generating cover letters, and analyzing job matches using AI technology.
+Now optimized for Vercel deployment with a flat folder structure.

 ## System Architecture